Kingdaniel4747/musicload/README.md

     schedule: "0 6 * * *"
 ```

 The cron worker intentionally supports only these two sources.
-Reddit, RSS,
-Billboard cron sources, Explore cron jobs, external command hooks, and direct
-Navidrome API access are not part of the minimal image.

 Then start everything with one command: